 Rooting an Android device has many privileges.
 Having rooted your phone once, you are able to use third-party custom ROMs and mods that require a custom recovery to be installed.
-Besides, there are hundreds,or say thousands, of app that are capable of doing wondrous things and enhance your phones performance and usability.
+Besides, there are hundreds or say thousands, of apps that are capable of doing wondrous things and enhance your phones performance and usability.
 But this humble eulogy of rooting cannot undermine the hazards associated with it.
+Let’s see how we can unlock the bootloader, install the CWM recovery and root Verizon Galaxy S3.

 Please note that the procedure of unlocking the bootloader, rooting and installing a custom recovery on your Verizon Galaxy S3 SCH-I535 is considered risky.
 Moreover, it will also void the warranty of your phone.
 Proceed only when you are sure what you are going to do and understand the seriousness of things.
 More than anything, be careful while following the steps.